2015–16 Zika virus epidemic: Epidemiology

 As early as August 2014, physicians in Natal, in northeastern Brazil began to investigate an outbreak of illness characterized by a flat pinkish rash, bloodshot eyes, fever, joint pain and headaches.
 While the symptoms resembled dengue fever, testing ruled out this and several other potential causes.
 By March 2015, the illness had spread to Salvador, Bahia and had appeared in three different states.
 Then, in May 2015, researchers from the Federal University of Bahia and the Evandro Chagas Institute determined, using the RT-PCR technique, that the illness was an outbreak of Zika virus.
 Although, the first confirmed Zika virus infection in Brazil were diagnosed in a returning traveller in March 2015.

 The Uganda Virus Research Institute conducts research near the Zika Forest from which the virus takes its name.

 The Zika virus was first isolated in 1947, in a rhesus monkey in a forest near Entebbe, Uganda.
 Although serologic evidence indicated additional human exposure during subsequent decades in parts of Africa and Asia, before the 2007 Yap Islands Zika virus outbreak, only 14 cases of human Zika virus disease had been documented.

 Researchers generally believe the virus was brought to Brazil by an infected traveler who had been exposed to the virus in French Polynesia, who was then bitten by a mosquito that then infected others.
-Phylogenetic analysis of the first Brazilian infections have strongly indicated that the circulating virus is the Asian, rather than African, strain of the virus, and was genetically similar to the virus found in the outbreak in French Polynesia.
+Phylogenetic analysis of the first Brazilian infections has strongly indicated that the circulating virus is the Asian, rather than African, strain of the virus, and was genetically similar to the virus found in the outbreak in French Polynesia.
 It appears Zika's route – from Africa and Asia to Oceania and then the Americas – may mirror that of chikungunya and dengue, both of which are now endemic in a large portion of the Americas.